sudhamshow/mab-tutorial/README.md

-# thompson_sampling_tutorial
+# Multi-Armed bandit tutorial
-An interactive tutorial on context-free and contextual (linear) Thompson Sampling in python
+An interactive tutorial on context-free and contextual (linear) Multi-Armed Bandit algorithms in python